 6. Earth Day is April 22, and most communities have planting or cleanup events to celebrate or mark the day.

 7. March for a cause.
 Is there a local or national issue that concerns you?
 Even if you can’t make it to a big city march, you can make a difference in your hometown by organizing your own.
+There are camps and summer programs that teach social and political action.

 8. Organize or participate in a sleep-out.
 Experience the difficulties that homeless people face every day while raising money and awareness for homeless or at-risk youth.
 Covenant House Sleep Out provides online tools to help you plan.